-Formerly the Head Coach and General Manager of the Youngstown Phantoms (USHL), Curtis Carr begins his third season with Merrimack, serving as Asst.
-Men's Ice Hockey Coach.
+Formerly the Head Coach and General Manager of the Youngstown Phantoms (USHL), Curtis Carr begins his fourth season with Merrimack in 2014-15, serving as Assistant Coach.

 Carr guided Youngstown to a 23-30-7 record in 2010-11 in his first season as Head Coach and General Manager.
 He spent five years in the Phantom organization, also serving as Associate Head Coach and Director of Player Development in 2009-10.

 Carr was named Interim Head Coach at Youngstown on February 16, 2010 but had the interim tag removed on April 1, 2010, with just two games remaining in the Phantoms’ inaugural season at the Tier I USHL level.